ansible/ansible/rst/index.rst

 and command execution framework.
 Other tools in this space have been too complicated for too long, require too much bootstrapping, and have too much learning curve.
 Ansible is dead simple and painless to extend.
 For comparison, Puppet and Chef have about 60k lines of code.
-Ansible's core is a little over 1000 lines.
+Ansible's core is a little over 2000 lines..

 Ansible isn't just for idempotent configuration -- it's also great for ad-hoc tasks, quickly firing off commands against nodes.
 See :doc:`examples`.